team-monumental/monuments-and-memorials/docs/developer-resources.md

 For example, we use `JpaRepository` classes to do our CRUD operations.
 This is an interface provided by JPA that connects to Postgres using Hibernate.
 Hibernate is responsible for turning Java into SQL and vice versa, while JPA is responsible for giving us the useful tools to interact with Hibernate such as `JpaRepository`.

+The Hibernate configuration file can be found in `src/main/resources/hibernate.cfg.xml`.

 #### Packages

 ##### com.monumental.models